What Is a Timeshare and How Does It Work?

 Summary

 Knowing what a timeshare is and how it works is important if you’ve ever considered buying one.
-They can be costly, so it’s vital to know if the timeshare is worth it in terms of what you get in return.
+They can be costly, so it’s vital to understand whether the timeshare is worth it given what you get in return.

-Make sure you think through your decision before purchasing a timeshare and consider taking advantage of a rental option first if you have a particular property or location in mind.
+Make sure you think through your decision before purchasing a timeshare, and consider renting first if you have a particular property or location in mind.